Nevada State Route 163: History

 State Route 77 first appeared on Nevada state maps in 1942 as an unimproved road.
 At that time, SR 77 had an eastern terminus near the Bulls Head Dam (later Davis Dam) site and a western terminus at former State Route 76 (now an unnumbered road), which connected to US 95 north of the current US 95/SR 163 junction.
 By 1947, the west end of SR 76 was realigned and paved; along with a paved SR 77, this new pavement would eventually form the majority of SR 163.
 As of 1973, the southern part of SR 76 was removed from the state highway system and SR 77 was extended to US 95 along the paved alignment of the former SR 76.

-In 1976, Nevada's highway department began a project to renumber the state highway system.
+On July 1, 1976, Nevada's highway department began a project to renumber the state highway system.
 SR 77 was reassigned to State Route 163 during this process; this change was reflected on official state maps in 1978.